A period during pregnancy? What the…? So can you be pregnant and still have a period?

-You’re like, Is it my period or am I pregnant?
-C’mon, Body!
+You’re like, can I be pregnant and still have a period?
+C’mon, body!
 Make up your mind.
 Surely you can’t have it both ways, can you?

 Well, it turns out that your body can indeed do some very strange things during pregnancy—including giving you something that looks like a period.

 Before we go any further, listen up very carefully to the next eight words: if you are concerned, talk to your doctor.

 There are so many different reasons why bleeding during pregnancy can occur.

 Some are harmless, some aren’t—so it’s best to check as soon as possible.

 Right.
 Now onto what appears to be the Schrӧdinger’s cat of women’s health: if you are having a period while pregnant, you’re also not having a period while pregnant.

 And the reason for this takes us back to the very definition of menstruation.

 Your period is the shedding of what your body prepared for a possible pregnancy and only happens when that pregnancy it prepared for does not take place.